zengxu-yang/linux-on-winbook-tw102/README.md

 It is recommended that buying the separately sold compatible keyboard makes it much easier to use Linux on it.

 # Linux Installation
+## What you need
+* A USB drive of at least 8 GB that you can wipe the data.
+* A computer with Debian Buster installed.

 ## System Recovery Drive
 This tablet has only 32 GB storage so I suggest wiping out the preinstalled Windows 10 before installing Linux.
 It is simply